Nicolson Institute: Controversies

 In 2017 a student at the school committed suicide on school premises; his parents sued the health board for providing what they say is an inaccurate diagnosis from unsuitable tests.

 Eight months later another pupil committed suicide amid what was described as an 'epidemic' of mental health issues within the school.

-In September 2019, a teacher at the school was charged with sexual offenses.
+In September 2019, a teacher at the school was charged with sexual offences.